padrinobook/padrinobook/01-introduction.md

     $ make install

-The good is, that you know how the whole configuration works, what compiles, and what doesn't.
-The bad is that if you get
+Following these steps, you gain knowledge about the whole process of cconfiguration and compilation of custom Ruby versions.
+However, this doesn't always work:'

 {: lang="bash" }